KyleRego/KyleRego.github.io/collections/_computer_science_notes/how-to-design-programs.markdown

 When I was at the beginning of teaching myself programming, I found [teachyourselfcs.com](https://teachyourselfcs.com) which recommended some books for learning programming.
 I ended up reading one of them, [How to Design Programs](https://htdp.org/) and committed [my solutions to most of the book's exercises](https://github.com/KyleRego/htdp-solutions) to a GitHub repository.

 By my own interpretation, the main idea of this textbook is that the structure of the data informs the structure of the program.
-Designing or understanding the structure of the data is critical in program design.
+Designing or understanding the structure of the data is therefore critical in program design.

 As an example to demonstrate this point, exercise 320 asks you write a function to count how many times a symbol appears in an S-expression.
 The following is the definition of this data type, which is recursive: